MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-rhel-8dotx-to-9dotx-saphana-sapapps.md

 ms.custom: sap:VM Admin - Linux (Guest OS), linux-related-content
 ---

-# How to upgrade SAP-HANA and SAP-APPS pay-as-you-go virtual machines from RHEL 8.x to RHEL 9.x using leapp
+# How to upgrade SAP-HANA and SAP-APPS PAYG virtual machines from RHEL 8.x to RHEL 9.x using leapp

 **Applies to:** :heavy_check_mark: Linux VMs